 The City of West Lafayette, Indiana and Purdue University are jointly delivering the State Street Redevelopment Project to provide aesthetic and functional improvements to gateways into West Lafayette and Purdue University.
 The project improves the streetscape, provides pedestrian amenities to enhance community and campus resident cohesiveness, and expands transportation infrastructure to accommodate planned and future growth of West Lafayette and the University.
 The project is being delivered through an innovative design-build-finance-maintain availability payment P3 backed by tax increment finance district revenue.

 Teodoro Moscoso Bridge - San Juan to Carolina, Puerto Rico

-The Teodoro Moscoso Bridge spans the San José Lagoon, running from San Juan to Carolina.
-It was constructed in 1994 as a design, build, operate, and maintain P3 project.
-The bridge is tolled, and at its opening featured an electronic tolling system capable of accepting, cash, credit cards, and electronic tag system.
+The Teodoro Moscoso Bridge spans the San José Lagoon, running from San Juan to Carolina in Puerto Rico.
+The toll bridge was constructed in 1994 as a design, build, operate, and maintain P3 project.
+The bridge is the first U.S. greenfield P3 project in the transportation sector.

-Phase 2 of a 15-mile reconstruction and expansion of U.S. 36, a four-lane divided highway connecting Denver and Boulder, extends the 10-mile Phase I project five miles further northwest to Boulder.
-The corridor is being reconstructed and augmented with a single HOT lane in each direction.
-The project also includes the reconstruction or rehabilitation of three bridges, accommodations for bus rapid transit, provision for ITS, improvements to a commuter rail station, and a bikeway.
-Phase 2 is being delivered as a DBFOM P3.
-In addition to the Phase 2 construction, the concessionaire will operate and maintain the entire U.S. 36 HOT lane corridor as well as the existing I-25 Express Lanes that start at its southern terminus.
+Phase 2 of a 15-mile reconstruction and expansion of US 36, a four-lane divided highway connecting Denver and Boulder, extends the 10-mile Phase 1 project five miles further northwest to Boulder.
+The corridor was reconstructed and augmented with a single HOT lane in each direction.
+The project also included the reconstruction or rehabilitation of three bridges, accommodations for bus rapid transit, provision for ITS, improvements to a commuter rail station, and a bikeway.
+Phase 2 has been delivered as a DBFOM P3.
+In addition to the Phase 2 construction, the concessionaire will operate and maintain the entire US 36 Express Lanes corridor as well as the existing I-25 Express Lanes, which connect at its southern terminus.